Domestic violence in times of COVID-19

 Winnie, aged 69 years, lives by herself in a small country town.
 She has been a patient of yours for a number of years.
 She has severe arthritis and requires more and more help with the activities of daily living.
 Even with regular visits from community services, she finds it difficult to cope, but she is adamant that she doesn’t want to go to the regional hospital.

-Eventually she moves in with her daughter and husband and their young sons.
+Eventually, she moves in with her daughter and husband and their young sons.
 The neighbours begin to complain about the noise.
-Since Winnie has moved in, there is not much space in the house and the children are fighting more often, shouting and more often playing outside.
-Winnie’s daughter receives no help from her other sisters and is expected to cope with the increased washing, cooking and other duties without complaint.
+Since Winnie has moved in, there is not much space in the house and the children are fighting more often, they are shouting and playing outside more often.
+Winnie’s daughter does not receive any help from her sisters and is expected to cope with the increased washing, cooking and other duties without complaint.